kind-lab/voice-biomarker-fhir/input/pagecontent/protocol.md

 *Collect information which may impact the voice recording of the session.*

+Questionnaire resources:
   [ConfounderQuestionnaire] - A questionnaire asking about factors which relate to past medical history.

 ### Validated questionnaires